 In 1925, Maurice launched the “Weligama Local Industries” in Weligama.
 He claimed that he gave employment to over 200 carpenters, carvers and inlayers.
 By 1930, the enterprise succumbed to depression.
 However, Maurice restarted it in 1936.

-Having found his own island paradise, he chose to build his house on the islet and live his dream of peace and tranquility, close to nature.
+Having found his own island paradise, he chose to build his house on the islet and live his dream of peace and tranquillity, close to nature.

 The foundation stone was laid on February 1, 1927, for an octagonal fantasy stone mansion in pseudo-Pompeian style with five en-suite bedrooms, and verandahs in every direction.
 Small gardens extending through the foliage to the overhanging edges, fully occupied the crest of the island.

 In the 1930s, Count Maurice de Mauny-Talvande served as a member of the Weligama Urban Council.
-Though he possessed a natural skill to cultivate the friendship of the rich and famous, his penchant for grandiose, as well as his conscience-free disposition to marshall the financial resources of other people, whether morally acceptable or otherwise surfaced very often.
-Writer Joe Duncan wrote about his negative trait:
+Though he possessed a natural skill to cultivate the friendship of the rich and famous, his penchant for grandiose, as well as his conscience-free disposition to marshal the financial resources of other people, whether morally acceptable or otherwise surfaced very often.
+Writer Joe Duncan wrote about the count’s negative traits: